Vibrissea truncorum: Description

-Range
+Similar species

+The heads of Leotia and Cudonia species are less yellow, while Vibrissea species can lack stems.

+Distribution and habitat

-Vibrissea truncorum is a cosmopolitan mushroom, found throughout the Northern Hemisphere, including Europe, North America, Japan, and rarely in eastern Russia and Chile.
+Vibrissea truncorum is a cosmopolitan mushroom, found throughout the Northern Hemisphere, including North America (in the Pacific Northwest and the Atlantic Northeast), Europe, Japan, and rarely in eastern Russia and Chile.
 It is most heavily concentrated in Norway, Sweden, Finland, and Western Russia, though it appears also in the United Kingdom and Southwestern Europe.

-Habitat

 Water club mushroom often grows on partially or completely submerged wood in streams at higher elevations.